Tom Leykis: Personal life

 Leykis has no children.
 He says that four women he impregnated all had abortions.
-He is an atheist, although reared as a Catholic.
-He has been married and divorced four times, which he unabashedly proclaims on-air regularly.

 His second marriage was to television reporter Christina Gonzalez.
 Leykis alleges that he discovered that she was cheating on him after he investigated some hotel receipts he found.
 Another marriage, which lasted one year, was with a Seattle woman in 1989, who was a listener of his show.

 His fourth wife, Susan Drew Leykis, who first met Leykis at a Los Angeles Kings game, filed a police report against him while they were married and living in Boston in 1993.
 On December 22 of that year, she alleged that Leykis assaulted and threatened to kill her during a fight after they returned home from a radio station Christmas party.
 He was subsequently charged with "felony assault and battery and threatening to commit a crime"; according to police, she sustained bruises and scratches from the assault.
 In March 1994, Leykis was sentenced to a year of probation and ordered to attend a domestic violence class.
 He completed both, and the charges were dropped, although Leykis did not admit guilt as part of the agreement.
 The couple have since divorced.

 In August 2004, Leykis was attacked outside a Seattle bar and all-night diner, The 5 Point Cafe.
 In the assault, he was kicked in the face and knocked down to the ground, causing him to require 17 stitches over one eye, and leaving him with scratches and bruises on his knees.
 The assailant reportedly had an accomplice who accused Leykis of calling him a name and hanging up on him when he called the show.
 The suspects left by taxi prior to police arriving on the scene and were jailed.
 Leykis refused to prosecute due to the distance and he felt that having a few days in jail was enough.

 In late 2016, an obsessed fan was alleged to have called the show around 200 times a week and to have made threats against Leykis himself.
 A three-year restraining order was granted.